 Types of ADUs with Garages

-Garage Conversion ADU:Â A garage conversion repurposes an existing garage into a fully functional ADU.
-This option is often the most cost-effective since the structure already exists.
+A garage conversion accessory dwelling unit repurposes an existing garage into a fully functional ADU.
+This option is often the most cost-effective since the structure already exists, but only if the structure is in good condition.

 Carriage House Meaning and Origin

-The term “carriage house” dates back to the 18th and 19th centuries, referring to outbuildings designed to store horse-drawn carriages.
-Over time, as automobiles replaced carriages, these spaces evolved into living quarters for staff or rental housing.
-In modern real estate, carriage houses have become synonymous with above garage ADUs, particularly in urban and suburban settings where homeowners seek efficient ways to add livable space while retaining valuable storage and parking space.
+In modern real estate, carriage houses have become synonymous with above-garage ADUs, particularly in urban and suburban settings where homeowners seek efficient ways to add livable space while retaining valuable storage and parking space.

-Benefits of Building an Above Garage ADU
+Benefits of Building an Above-Garage ADU

 Rental Income.
 Building a carriage house can generate passive income by renting it out as a long term or short term rental.
 Homeowners in cities with high rental demand like San Diego can see significant returns by utilizing this extra space.
 Read more about renting your ADU.